EOTech: Products and services

+Criticism and controversy

-In 2015, the U.S. Government sued EOTech's former parent company, L-3, for civil fraud, accusing it of covering up defects in the sights it knew about as early as 2006.
+In 2015, the U.S. government sued EOTech's former parent company, L-3, for civil fraud, accusing it of covering up defects in the sights it knew about as early as 2006.
 The first defect was "thermal drift", which causes the aiming point to shift in high or low temperatures by as much as 12" at 300 yards.
 The second was "moisture incursion" or "reticle fade", which causes the viewing glass to fog up and the aiming point to lose brightness.
 L-3 settled for $25.6 million and fixed the "moisture incursion" defect.
 There was no report of a cure for the thermal drift defect.
 Thousands of L3's sights are used by federal law enforcement and military, including special operations forces.

+Corporate affairs

 In 2018, EOTECH was awarded a $26.3 million five-year contract from the U.S. Special Operations Command (USSOCOM) to provide close-quarters sights and clip-on magnifiers for the Miniature Aiming System–Day Optics suite.

-In 2020, EOTECH officially separated from L-3 Technologies and was purchased by American Holoptics, a subsidiary of Koucar Management.
+In 2020, EOTECH officially separated from L-3 Technologies and was purchased by Project Echo Holdings dba American Holoptics, a subsidiary of Koucar Management.

 In 2021, EOTECH acquired the Photonics division of Intevac.

 Technology

 Unlike reflector sights, the holographic weapon sight does not use a reflected reticle system.
 Instead, a representative reticle is recorded in three-dimensional space onto holographic film that is part of the optical viewing window.
 Like the reflector sight, the holographic sight's reticle uses collimated light and therefore has an aim point that can move with eye position.
 This is compensated for by having a holographic image set at a finite distance, in this case, around 100 yards.
 The sight's parallax due to eye movement is the size of the optical window at close range and diminishes to zero at the set distance.

 To compensate for any change in the laser wavelength, the EOTECH sight employs a holography grating that disperses the laser light by an equal amount but in the opposite direction as the hologram forming the aiming reticle.
 The result is a reticle that is stable with the temperature change.

 One requirement of holographic projection is a laser.
 Lasers use more power and more complex driving electronics than an LED of an equivalent brightness, reducing the amount of time a holographic sight can run on a single set of batteries.